crossplane/function-template-typescript/README.md

 ### Installing the Function Package Directly without a Configuration Package

-The function package can be installed directly without the need for a Configuration package.
-This installation method requires the application of the CompositeResourceDefinition and Composition manifests.
+The Function package can be installed without the need for a Configuration package.

 ```yaml
 apiVersion: pkg.crossplane.io/v1